MarveenReyes/Data-Analysis-Projects/README.md

 Projects
 1. Fast Food Sales Analysis

      Description: An analysis of sales data from a fast food restaurant to understand trends, performance metrics, and customer behavior.
     Technologies: Python, Pandas, Matplotlib
     Jupyter Notebook: For creating and sharing documents that contain live code.

+2. Classic Models Power BI Project

+   Description: A data visualization project using the Classic Models dataset provided by MySQL.
+This project showcases interactive dashboards and reports that analyze business performance.
+   Key Techniques Used: Power Query, data modeling, data visualization, dashboards, and learned data governance for Power BI.
+Performed data cleaning, transforming, and ETL processes.
+   File Format: PBIX